 We found that moderators (like our group facilitators at the face to face events) were invaluable and could deal with longer chat exchanges.
 This was particularly helpful when for example participants encountered problems or needed support during the meeting.
 For example, not being able to hear because they hadn’t enabled their local computer audio function.

 Large online meetings require the host to mute participants centrally to avoid background noise.
 We opted for a participatory Zoom meeting.
-This meant that participants could unmute themselves, unlike the webinar format.
+This meant that participants could unmute themselves, unlike in the webinar format.
 Be aware that patient and public participants can be less disciplined than researchers and other professionals.

 There are advantages and disadvantages to using an online environment for patient involvement and engagement with research and AMD 2020 was a live experiment.